Actindo-AG/Documentation/RetailSuiteAccounting/Operation/07_ProcessBookings.md

 # Process bookings

-The *Process* menu entry of the *EDIT* context menu in the *BOOKINGS* tab allows to process bookings entered in several booking periods simultaneously.

-All business transactions are recorded in the corresponding booking period (month and journal) as they occur.
-When the accounting for a particular period is finalized, the journal entries must be processed, that is, booked in the general ledger.
+All business transactions are recorded in the corresponding posting period (month and journal) as they occur.
+When the accounting for a particular period is finalized, the journal entries must be processed, that is, posted in the general ledger.
+You can process postings entered in several booking periods simultaneously.

-Once the bookings have been processed, they cannot be changed or deleted any more.
-If any corrections are necessary, the bookings must be first cancelled.
-For detailed information about cancelling a booking, see [Cancel a booking](./05_CancelBooking.md).
-Then, a new correct booking must be created.
-For detailed information about creating a manual booking, see [Create a manual booking](./04_CreateManualBooking.md).
+Once the postings have been processed, they cannot be changed or deleted any more.
+If any corrections are necessary, the postings must be first cancelled and then, a new correct booking must be created.
+For detailed information about cancelling and creating a posting, see [Cancel a posting](./05_CancelBooking.md) and [Create a manual booking](./04_CreateManualBooking.md).

-Nevertheless, new bookings can be entered in a booking period that has already been processed.
-To avoid this, it is also possible to lock one or several months for bookings by clicking the *Lock months* menu entry in the *EDIT* context menu.
-For detailed information about locking months, see [Lock a period for bookings](./08_LockPeriodBookings.md).
+Nevertheless, new postings can be entered in a posting period that has already been processed.
+To avoid this, it is also possible to lock one or several months for postings.
+For detailed information about locking months, see [Lock a period for postings](./08_LockPeriodBookings.md).

 #### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the accounting wizard](../Integration/01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Create a fiscal year](../Integration/04_ManageFiscalYear.md#create-a-fiscal-year).
-- A fiscal year is selected, see [Select fiscal year](./01_SelectFiscalYear.md).
+- A fiscal year has been selected, see [Select fiscal year](./01_SelectFiscalYear.md).
-- A booking or multiple bookings have been created, see [Create a manual booking](./04_CreateManualBooking.md).
+- At least one posting has been created, see [Create a manual booking](./04_CreateManualBooking.md).

 #### Procedure

-*Accounting > Select fiscal year > Book > Tab BOOKINGS > Context menu EDIT > Menu entry Process*
+*Accounting > Select fiscal year > Book > Tab BOOKINGS*

 ![Process bookings](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/ProcessBookings.png "[Process bookings]")

-1. Click the *Process* menu entry in the *EDIT* context menu.
+2. Click the *Process...* menu entry in the context menu.
-A window opens for you to select the booking period (journal and month range) of the bookings to be processed.
+  The *Process postings* window is displayed.

   ![Process bookings selection window](../../Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/ProcessBookings01.png "[Process bookings selection window]")

-2. Select the journal(s) where the bookings to be processed are recorded in the *Journal* drop-down lists.
+3. Click the *Journal from* and the *Journal to* drop-down lists and select the journals where the bookings to be processed are recorded.

+  > [Info] If you want to process only the postings from a single journal, select the same journal in both drop-down lists.

-3. Select the month(s) where the bookings to be processed are recorded in the *Month* drop-down lists.
+4. Click the *Month from* and the *Month to* drop-down lists and select the months where the bookings to be processed are recorded.

+  > [Info] If you want to process only the postings from a single month, select the same month in both drop-down lists.

-  > [Info] Be aware that, once the bookings have been processed, they cannot be changed or deleted any more.
+  > [Info] Be aware that, once the postings have been processed, they cannot be changed or deleted anymore.

 4. Click the [OK] button.
-A confirmation window is displayed.
-The selected bookings are processed.
-The [DELETE] button is now greyed out.
+The selected postings have been processed.
+A confirmation window with the notice *Postings processed!* is displayed.